PMA: Qualifying expenditure: Annual Investment Allowance (AIA) qualifying expenditure: what is AIA qualifying expenditure?

 Expenditure qualifying for more than one allowance

-So although the same expenditure can qualify only once for tax relief (CAA01/S7 & S52A), if expenditure qualifies for more than one allowance the taxpayer may choose which allowance to claim and may allocate allowances in the way that is most beneficial to them.
+Expenditure can qualify only once for tax relief (CAA01/S7 & S52A).
+If expenditure qualifies for more than one allowance the taxpayer may choose which allowance to claim and may allocate allowances in the way that is most beneficial to them.

-General exclusion 4: where the asset is provided in connection with a change in the nature or conduct of a business carried on by someone else and the main benefit, or one of the main benefits, that could reasonably be expected from the change is obtaining an AIA.
-This is an anti- avoidance provision intended to stop a business that is not entitled to, or has exhausted its entitlement to, an AIA from getting round the AIA restrictions by effectively transferring the asset to another business that has not used up its entitlement.
-Here is an example of what it is intended to stop:
+- where the asset is provided in connection with a change in the nature or conduct of a business carried on by someone else and the main benefit, or one of the main benefits, that could reasonably be expected from the change is obtaining an AIA.*

 Smithson Plc is a business that has already used up its AIA for its current chargeable period.
 It wants to buy a lathe for £25,000.
 It makes a loan of £25,000 to Dan, a higher rate taxpayer, who buys the lathe for his new qualifying activity of operating the lathe, thus obtaining the AIA, with fixed supply and sale contracts with Smithson Plc.
 The lathe is installed in Smithson Plc’s factory and operated by its workforce on a subcontract basis.
 The tax saving is shared by Smithson Plc and Dan through the contract price.